A2osX/A2osX/.Docs/Glossary.md

 **most significant bit**: The leftmost bit of a binary number.
 The most significant bit contributes the largest quantity to the value of the number.
 For example, in the binary number 10110 (decimal value 22), the leftmost bit has the decimal value 76 (24).
 Compare least significant bit.

+**Multi-tasking**: A system that executes more than one program or task simultaneously.

+**Multi-user**: A computer system able to be used by a number of people simultaneously.

 **nanosecond**: One billionth of a second.
 Abbreviated ns.

 **native mode**: The 16-bit configuration of the 65C816 microprocessor.

+**negate**: Make a program condition or statement negative in meaning.

+**Network Stack**: The protocol stack or network stack is an implementation of a computer networking protocol suite or protocol family.
+Strictly speaking, the suite is the definition of the communication protocols, and the stack is the software implementation of them.
+In A2osX, the device drivers, the network libraries and the NetworkD program manage the network stack that network aware applications utilize.

 **newline (read) mode**: A file-reading mode in which each character read from the file is compared to a specified character (called the newline character); if there is a match, the read is terminated.
 Newline mode is typically used to read individual lines of text, with the newline character defined as a carriage return.